orkes-io/docs/docs/how-tos/Workers/write-workers.md

 For each custom task that must be performed, a microservice is the smallest possible application that can complete the task.

-Workers poll a Conductor task, and the parameters of each invocation is defined by the task that the worker polls.
+Workers poll a Conductor task, and the parameters of each invocation are defined by the task that the worker polls.

 ## Worker Features